As you reach Gelghad on Kuari Pass trek, you will come across two paths. While one way goes towards Kuari Pass, the other heads to Pangarchulla Peak.

 You are investing so much time in the wilderness.
 Why not achieve something you can brag about once you return back to the pavilion?

-14,700 ft is a pretty impressive number to brag about.
-Ain't it?
+4,480M is a pretty impressive number to brag about, ain't it?

 4. The tremendous views from the top

-Being in the presence of such atmosphere is a blessing.
+Being in the presence of such giants is a blessing.
 Even Kuari Pass alone fails to give you such gigantic views.

 P.C: Janmenjoy Roy

 Kuari Pass is a great winter trek.
 No two ways about it.
 But it's actually the climb to Pangarchulla that prepares you for more difficult treks.

 Consider it a warm-up for more challenging outdoor adventures.
 Once you have done this, you will be motivated to climb more peaks.

 Trust me!
 I recently did this trek and I am now pumped to climb other peaks in India.